pelikan/dhcpd/README.md

 What we need now:
 =================
-- a proper configuration file parser (Gregorie Duchene was working on that in another GSoC project) integrated into dhcpctl + the format documented
+- a proper configuration file parser (Grégoire Duchêne was working on that in another GSoC project) integrated into dhcpctl + the format documented
 - maybe transaction support will be needed to keep the reload process sane
 - DHCPNAK can send Messages in plain text.
 It isn't just about adding the